All Products

 Lingma service status

-The script checks if Lingma.exe process starts but logon has no response
+The Lingma.exe process starts but logon is unresponsive

-Click the Lingma icon in the lower right corner, select Advanced Settings, and change the path to a non-C drive path ending with an empty folder.
-Then restart IDEA.
+If you use IntelliJ IDEA, this error might be caused by insufficient heap memory, which leads to a decompression failure.
+To fix this, click the Lingma icon in the lower-right corner, select Advanced Settings, and change the path to a location on a non-C drive that ends with an empty folder.
+Then, restart IntelliJ IDEA.

 Note

-Some companies lock their binary programs, which prevents them from running.
+Some companies may lock binary programs, which prevents them from running.

 System compatibility